Michigan City personal injury lawyer discusses a recent case in which a plaintiff's posting on Facebook cost millions of dollars.

 This report reiterates the fact that if a person is making a claim for personal injuries related to an accident that their life becomes an open book.
 See my prior post discussing social media recommendations for accident victims.

 Part of a Northwest Indiana personal injury lawyer's duty is to counsel clients regarding choices they make before and after the litigation process.
 No attorney should ever tell a client to hide or destroy evidence.
 Lying and deceit will always cost people in the end.
-If you have any questions about a car accident claim in Valparaiso or anywhere else in Northwest Indiana, give our office a call at (219) 690-8997 or if you would like more information about filing a personal injury claim, you can request a free copy of my book: A Guide to Indiana Car Accident Claims.
+If you have any questions about a car accident claim in Valparaiso or anywhere else in Northwest Indiana, if you would like more information about filing a personal injury claim, you can request a free copy of my book: A Guide to Indiana Car Accident Claims.